Hussain-memon06/Hussain-memon06/README.md

 Two from-scratch implementations I built to understand what's actually happening inside the models I use day-to-day:

-- **GPT from scratch (PyTorch)** — token + positional embeddings, multi-head self-attention, transformer blocks, training loop, generation.
+- **GPT from scratch (PyTorch)** - token + positional embeddings, multi-head self-attention, transformer blocks, training loop, generation.
 Inspired by Karpathy's tutorial.
-- **Micrograd** — scalar autograd engine and MLP from first principles: computational graphs, backprop, neuron/layer/MLP abstractions, gradient descent.
+- **Micrograd** - scalar autograd engine and MLP from first principles: computational graphs, backprop, neuron/layer/MLP abstractions, gradient descent.

 These aren't flagship projects, but they're how I built confidence with the internals rather than treating LLMs as opaque APIs.

-Earlier: a Flask quiz app built as my CS50x final project — full routing, sessions, templating, and a JS timer.
+Earlier: a Flask quiz app built as my CS50x final project, full routing, sessions, templating, and a JS timer.
 Useful context for my software-engineering progression, not a portfolio centerpiece.

 ---